gumaerc-testorg/21g.501-fall-2019/content/pages/in-class-activities-assignments-and-quizzes.md

 1. Read Lesson 1 Grammar and Expression Notes 2 in \[G\] pp. 42–47.
 2. Prepare for Lesson 1 Vocabulary Quiz (VQ) 1—Memorize the vocabulary items (romanization) in Lesson 1 in \[G\] p.
 40.
 3. Memorize the assigned Hiragana.
 You may use \[GW\] p.
 117. You don't need to memorize the vocabulary there.
-Check the [Related Resources]({{< baseurl >}}/pages/related-resources) section for additional information you may find useful!
+Check the {{% resource_link 8a367e2f-3269-222c-f41f-8250db29e62b "Related Resources" %}} section for additional information you may find useful!

 {{< tdclose >}}